Code-Institute-Submissions/Code-Institute-Milestone-1-User-Centric-Frontend/README.md

   * Mobile Phone

 #### Manual Testing Bugs
-The toggle navbar is behind the content in Safari.
-It has been sovled by adding as follow
+The toggle navbar was behind the content in Safari.
+It was solved by adding as follow
 ```
 .navbar-collapse.in {
   overflow: visible;